If you're in trouble and cannot find an answer to a question which goes beyond Stack Overflow...

 IT Hares have lots of experience in both Software Architecture and more general System Architecture, and are trying to share their knowledge (and more importantly, their feelings) about them.

-All Rants on System Architecture, page 1:
+All Not so Common Wisdoms about System Architecture, page 1:

 Bringing Architecture of Operating Systems to XXI Century – Part IV.
 First Draft